omarzohdi/stats_visualizer/README.md

 In the ```jobs``` section find the ```execute python script``` job.
 Here you can define the environment variables for the GitHub repositories you want to collect data for.

-***Note**: if you set up the environemnt variables in the repository's settings you can skip this part.*
+***Note**: if you set up the environment variables in the repository's settings you can skip this part.*

 ```yml
 - name: execute python script